 Various types of yakitori are typically pre-seasoned with either two basic seasonings which are a tare (soy based glazed) or shio (salt).

 We Amuuuuricans should be familiar with meat on a stick because most backyard grilling has similarities with yakitori and “shish” or “seekh kabob’s“.

 The chicken meatballs are kind of like the signature style of a yakitori-ya because they’ll differ from place to place.

 There are parts of a chicken that most didn’t even know that existed, or you never knew people would be eating like cartilage (nankotsu), skin (kawa), heart (hatsu), to the chicken tail (bonjiri).
 BTW, these aren’t all available here, and I have a hard time finding me some tail even at other yakitori-ya’s.

 We didn’t get a dab of miso (soybean), but miso is really good with grilled garlic or all by itself.

 And FINALLY what to do with all the skewers.
 Whelp, there you have it, they go right into this little cup.

 EDIT (7/2/17): So one last bit that was brought up to me which is, is this cultural (mis)appropriation?
 I’m of course no expert, but I don’t think so at all because I don’t see it as exploitative.
-I think that because there’s a certain level of knowledge of the culture and food that the person has to have to pull a business like this off.
-From what I’ve seen and experienced, I feel that it’s got the core attributes of what makes a yakitori-ya what it is, but it’s being marketed to appeal to a way wider audience.
+I think that there’s a certain level of knowledge of the culture and food that the person has to have to pull a business like this off.
+From what I have seen and experienced, I feel that it has the core attributes of what makes a yakitori-ya what it is, but it’s being marketed to appeal to a way wider audience.
 If you don’t agree or do agree, I’d like to know your thoughts either way.